 In addition, there are SOT indicators for when to address issues involving the soft tissue, extremities, TMJ, viscera, and the cranium.
 When considering all those areas mentioned, S.O.T. becomes one of the most unique and comprehensive approaches to chiropractic today.

 One of the most unique and effective tools in SOT is craniopathy, or cranial work.
 Typically performed by advanced SOT practitioners, cranial work involves assessing and treating dural restrictions and sutural stress within the cranial vault.
-This takes many years to learn, and SOT cranial is widely considered the most advanced, thorough, and effective form of craniopathy in use today.
-It is considerably different than more energetic based forms of cranial work, such as craniosacral therapy and Upledger based cranial work, though in the right hands these can be effective tools as well.
+This takes many years to learn, and SOT cranial is widely considered the most advanced, thorough, and effective form of cranial therapy in use today.
+It is very different than more energetic based forms of cranial work, such as Craniosacral Therapy and Upledger based cranial work, though in the right hands these can be effective tools as well.